darkpanda08/DHT11_LCD/README.md

 3. Connect Pin2 of LCD to positive rail of breadboard.

 4. Connect Pin3 of LCD to 10k Potentiometer middle pin.
 Connect other two pins of potentiometer to positive and ground rail.
+(For Contrast)

 5. Connect Pin4 of LCD to Pin12 of Arduino.